lordi/jazzmate/README.md

 ===================================================

-For a given combination of pressed notes on a MIDI keyboard, scalehs will print out all matching chords, as well as an ugly ASCII representation of the piano, highlighting the keys in question.
+For a given combination of pressed notes on a MIDI keyboard, scalehs will print out all matching chords, as well as ~~an ugly ASCII representation of the piano~~ a rocking Cairo rendering of a keyboard layout, highlighting the keys in question.
 I wrote this program to learn both Haskell and musical chord names.

-Example output (work in progress)
+Example output (out of date / now uses Cairo)
 ---------------------------------

     [G,E,C]